 If the algorithm has been developed using the specified test files, that shall be reported by the assessor.
 It is undesirable to test using training data, but until more datasets are available it may be unavoidable.

-4.4.2 Determine volume change
+4.4.2 Determine volume

-The assessor shall segment each target tumor at each timepoint as described in the Image Analysis Activity (See section 3.9).
+Import the DICOM files into the analysis software.
+The assessor shall segment each target tumor at each timepoint as described in the Image Analysis Activity (See section 3.10).
 The assessor is permitted to edit the tumor segmentation or seed point if that is part of the normal operation of the tool.
-If segmentation edits are performed, results shall be reported both with and without editing.
+If segmentation edits are performed (e.g. to ensure the volumetric assessment incorporates the whole nodule and excludes any adjacent tissues), results shall be reported both with and without editing.

 When evaluating an Image Analysis Tool, a single reader shall be used for this entire assessment procedure.

 When evaluating a Radiologist, a single tool shall be used for this entire assessment procedure.

+Note: Eleven of the 31 cases in the test files do not meet the Image QA criteria specified by the Profile (See 3.9.2).
+These cases are marked as "excluded" on the Results page of the QIBA spreadsheet and are not included in the calculation of performance metrics.
+Assessors may skip measuring those cases.

-The assessor shall calculate the volume (Y) of each target tumor at time point 1 (denoted Yi1) and at time point 2 (Yi2) where i denotes the i-th target tumor.
+The assessor shall calculate the volume (Y) of each target tumor at time point 1 (denoted Yi1) and at time point 2 (Yi2) where I denotes the i-th target tumor.

 The assessor shall calculate the resulting % volume change (d) for each target tumor as

-di=log⁡(Yi2)-log⁡(Yi1).
+di=ln⁡(Yi2)-ln⁡(Yi1).

+The downloaded QIBA spreadsheet may be used to record the volume measurements and will perform these calculations and the statistical metrics that follow.
+Recording the amount of time spent on each case and any comments or concerns is not required for the assessment but is appreciated as feedback to the QIBA Biomarker Committee.

 4.4.3 Calculate statistical metrics of performance

-The assessor shall calculate the within-subject Coefficient of Variation (wCV), where N=31 and wCV=i=1Ndi2 /(2×N)
+The assessor shall calculate the within-subject Coefficient of Variation (wCV), where N=20 and wCV=i=1Ndi2 /N

 The assessor shall estimate the Repeatability Coefficient (RC) as RC=2.77×wCV

-The assessor shall convert the Repeatability Coefficient (RC) estimate to a percentage as

-=-1)*100%.

-The assessor shall divide the target tumors into a small subgroup (containing the 15 target tumors with the smallest measured volumes) and a large subgroup (containing the 16 tumors with the largest measured volumes).
+The assessor shall divide the target tumors into a small subgroup (containing the 14 target tumors with the smallest measured volumes; tagged in the spreadsheet) and a large subgroup (containing the 6 tumors with the largest measured volumes; tagged in the spreadsheet).
 The assessor shall repeat the above calculations on both subgroups to estimate a small subgroup repeatability coefficient and a large subgroup repeatability coefficient.

-The assessor is recommended to also compute Bland-Altman plots of the volume estimates as part of the assessment record.
+The assessor is recommended to also compute Bland-Altman plots of the volume estimates as part of the assessment record.4.5.

-For further discussion/rationale, see Annex E.2 Considerations for Performance Assessment of Tumor Volume Change.

-4.5.
 Assessment Procedure: Tumor Volume Bias and Linearity

 This procedure can be used by a manufacturer or an imaging site to assess the bias and linearity with which the volume of a single tumor is measured.
 Bias is assessed in terms of the percentage population bias when segmenting and calculating the volume of a number of tumors with known truth.
 Linearity is assessed in terms of the slope of an ordinary least squares (OLS) regression fit to the volume data.